EndPointCorp/end-point-blog/2012/01/05/ruby-on-rails-rights-attributes.html.md

 title: 'Ruby on Rails: Attributes Management through Rights'
 ---

-I've written a couple times about a large Rails project that a few End Pointers have been working on.
+I’ve written a couple times about a large Rails project that a few End Pointers have been working on.
 The system has a fairly robust system for managing rights and accessibility.
 The basic data model for rights, users, groups, and roles is this:

 <img border="0" height="337" src="/blog/2012/01/05/ruby-on-rails-rights-attributes/image-0.png" width="737"/>

 In this data model, right_assignments belong to a single right, and belong to a subject, through a polymorphic relationship.
 The subject can be a Role, Group, or User.
 A User can have a role or belong to a group.
 This allows for the ability to assign a right to a user directly or through a group or role.

-In our code, there is a simple method for grabbing a user's set of rights:
+In our code, there is a simple method for grabbing a user’s set of rights:

 ```ruby
   class User < ActiveRecord::Base